Rach3Project/ismir25_rach3midi_supp/Rehearsal_Structure_Analysis/ponce_can_annotation_details.md

 - Groups 5 and 6 have similar traits as group 4.

 ### Similarity Matrixes of intra-group fragment pairs
-The tick indexes reflect the bin numbers within the SSM of the whole rehearsal.
+The tick indices reflect the bin numbers within the SSM of the whole rehearsal.

 <table>
   <tr>